lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

   his own telescope and finds four of Jupiter's moons in a single year.
   Makes history.
 Throughout the 17th century, Cassini and Huygens discover some of Saturn's moons, and in
   * 1781 Herschel discovers Uranus.
+First new planet since... well, since the first time anyone thought that the the funny-moving, funny-colored dots were something special.
   * 1846 Galle mathematically predicts Neptune's existence and points Le Verrier to its discovery.
   * Post-1850: more moons; Pluto (Tombaugh).
 Telescopes improve, and it turns